-The denim shirt over the silver/gray tank top and white jeans were a comfortable look for a day of sightseeing in Fort Myers and Naples.
+The denim shirt over the silver/gray tank top and white jeans were comfortable looking for a sightseeing day in Fort Myers and Naples.

 Another evening look included white jeans, the white tank, and the navy blazer.
-I tied a forty-inch turquoise scarf as a necklace and tucked the ends into the straps of the top.
+I tied a forty-inch turquoise scarf as a necklace and tucked the ends into the top’s straps.

-I walked all along the docks and looked in the windows of the shops on the boardwalk by the hotel on the first evening.
+I walked all along the docks and looked in the shops’ windows on the boardwalk by the hotel on the first evening.
 The jacket over the white tank top and dark wash jeans were a good option for the cool air near the water.

 I went to Barnes & Noble twice while I was there.
 Do I read too much?